mrtomsblogg/mrtomsblogg.github.io/_posts/2023-10-12-Challenges_re_MM_vessels.md

 ---
-title: "On the challenges of sustained observation.”
+title: "On the challenges of sustained ocean observation.”
 mathjax: true
 layout: post
 categories: media